 ✅ Sip on soup: Old-fashioned chicken soup, like your grandma used to make, is full of health-giving nutrients, deeply comforting, and tremendously healing.
 Load the soup with fresh organic garlic, onions, carrots, and greens (like kale and spinach), free-range chicken, and fresh spices (thyme, oregano, sage, rosemary, and basil).
 Season with sea salt and freshly ground black pepper.
 Sip steaming hot throughout the day or as your body desires.
 You can also buy pre-made bone broth, which naturally minded doctors often recommend.

 ✅ Some human noses don’t have good air clearance.
-My father-in-law had labyrinthine nasal passages that didn’t drain right and held in so much infectious material that he needed surgery.
-But don’t let a doctor talk you into surgery unless it’s necessary.
+For example, my poor father-in-law had labyrinthine nasal passages that didn’t drain right and held in so much infectious material that he needed surgery.
+However, don’t let a doctor talk you into surgery unless it’s necessary.
 If all else fails, surgery is a reasonable option.

 Real-life testimonials from people who’ve treated a sinus infection without antibiotics:

 “I once had a sinus infection that made me cry from the pain.
 I kicked it without antibiotics: Quercetin/bromelain 1000 mg up to 3X a day, same for 4000 mg N-Acetyl cysteine, on an empty stomach.
 Plus 50,000 IU’s of vitamin D a day for 3 days.
 Believe it was Dr. Michael Stone, MD, of Stone Medical who put that together for me.
 It was like a miracle!” ~Lynn Barton